dindadattatreya/CSS-Clock/README.md

+#This was my first repo on GitHub, only made for own learning purposes.
+Don't take this seriously :).
 # CSS-Clock

 A simple CSS clock with HTML and JavaScript.
 This project is designed as an introductory example of using HTML, CSS, and JavaScript together to create a functional clock.